Soares/myelin/README.md

 should match a whole set of radio buttons. `get` will return the value of the checked button, and `set` will ensure that only the button with the matching value is checked.

-### Password

-An Input handler that encrypts its data before setting it on the model.
-Useful if your model auto-syncs with a server.
-Not enabled by default, because the syncing causes the length of the password to change, which can be disconcerting.
-You can enable it if you like, but you probably shouldn't be syncing passwords with models automatically.

 ## Specifying Links